matrix-org/matrix-authentication-service/docs/usage/configuration.md

     client_auth_method: none
 ```

-**Note:** this list is not used at runtime, and any modification of this list must be synced to the database using the [`config sync`](../usage/cli/config.md#config-sync---prune---dry-run) command.
+**Note:** any additions or modification in this list are synced with the database on server startup.
+Removed entries are only removed with the [`config sync --prune`](../usage/cli/config.md#config-sync---prune---dry-run) command.

 ## `secrets`